zhezhangsh/MyMethods/ChIPseq_Generic.md

 Aligned reads are converted to sequencing depth along chromosomes and saved in ***.bedGraph*** format to be visualized via **UCSC Genome Browser**.
 Single-end reads are extended at the 3' end to the estimated average length of DNA fragments in the ChIP-seq library to cover regions occupied by the target proteins.
 By default, the reads will be extended to 200bp long when the ChIP-seq targets are histone modifications.

+## Analysis

+### Histone modification

+When the IP targets are histone modifications, such as H3K4me3 and H3K27ac, the default analysis method is to summarize the ChIP-seq measurements at functionally annotated genomic regions, such as gene promoters and mutation hotspots.
+The measurements could be number of sequencing reads mapped to the regions or the average sequencing depth of the regions.
+When there are biological replicates and two or more biological conditions, the measurements can be presented as a data matrix that can be subjected to quantatative statistical analysis, such as DESeq2 for read count matrix and Student's t test for sequencing depth.
+Regions having significant difference between biological condictions will be used for further analysis, such as:

+  - Map the regions to nearby genes for functional intepretation or cross-validation with gene expression data
+  - Compare regions of multiple histone modifications
+  - Sequence analysis within the regions, such as GC content and enrichment of sequence motifs.

+### Transcription fact

+When the IP targets are transcription factors, the default analysis method is to call TF binding peaks using the **[MACS](http://liulab.dfci.harvard.edu/MACS/)** software.
+Peaks identified by **MACS** will be visually inspected on **USCS Genome Browser**.
+Peaks will mapped to nearby genes or functionally annotated regions for intepretation and further analysis.
+Enrichment of known protein binding motifs provided by ENCODE and other databases will be tested within the DNA sequences around peaks, and the **[rGADEM](https://bioconductor.org/packages/release/bioc/html/rGADEM.html)** tool will be used for de novo discovery of motifs at the peaks.
+Further follow-up analysis, such as cross-validation with gene expression data, will be performed based on specific project and data availability.